mui/material-ui/docs/data/joy/guides/apply-dark-mode/apply-dark-mode.md

 # Apply dark mode

-<p class="description">A how-to-guide for applying dark mode to your application.</p>
+<p class="description">A how-to-guide for applying dark mode to your application with Joy UI.</p>

-## Switch to dark
+## The mode toggle component

-You have to create a custom component and call `setMode` from the `useColorScheme()` hook to switch between modes.
+In the example below, we're using a `Button` component that calls `setMode` from the `useColorSchemes()` hook to handle the mode toggling.

 ```js
 import { useColorScheme } from '@mui/joy/styles';